The White Horse (Constable): History

 The painting is based on sketches that Constable produced in his native Suffolk, but the full composition was finished between 1818-1819 during his time in London.
 The painting was completed and exhibited at the Royal Exhibition in 1819, where it was well received.
 Constable was voted an Associate of the Royal Academy on the strength of it.
-The painting was purchased for 100 guineas by Constables friend John Fisher, the Bishop of Salisbury, who would later commission his painting Salisbury Cathedral from the Bishop's Grounds.
+The painting was purchased for 100 guineas by Constable's friend John Fisher, the Bishop of Salisbury, who would later commission his painting Salisbury Cathedral from the Bishop's Grounds.
 This purchase finally provided Constable with financial security and it’s arguable that without it, he may have given up painting altogether.

 The White Horse was one of Constable’s favourite paintings.
-He commented in a letter to Fisher in 1826:

-There are generally in the life of an artist perhaps one, two or three pictures, on which hang more than usual interest – this is mine.
+He commented in a letter to Fisher in 1826: "There are generally in the life of an artist perhaps one, two or three pictures, on which hang more than usual interest – this is mine."

 In 1830, when Fisher was heavily indebted, he bought the painting back, also for 100 guineas.
 He would keep it for the rest of his life.
 After his death in 1837, the painting passed through the hands of various English collectors, before being brought to the United States by financier J. P. Morgan.
+It is now in the Frick Collection in New York City.

 The full-size oil sketch for The White Horse is held by the National Gallery of Art in Washington, D.C.